Discussion Group and Swat Talk Descriptions

 When is a Nudge Enough?
 Using Behavioral Economics to Understand and Influence Decision Making

-Presenter: Erin Todd Bronchetti, associate professor of economics at Swarthmore College
+Presenter: Erin Todd Bronchetti, assistant professor of economics at Swarthmore College

 Will Someone’s Life be Better Because You Were Here?
 Setting a “Big Hairy Audacious Goal” (BHAG) and Using It to Work Toward Success

 Presenter: Jenny Hourihan Bailin ’80, president and CEO of ORBIS International